oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 Applications should not rely on experimental APIs in production.
 - Experimental APIs may be added and removed from the API at any time; with or without an official API revision.
-- Experimental APIs are not guaranteed to be forward or backward capatible between API versions.
+- Experimental APIs are not guaranteed to be forward or backward compatible between API versions.
 - Experimental APIs are not guaranteed to be supported in production driver releases; and may appear and disappear from release to release.

 An implementation will return ::${X}_RESULT_ERROR_UNSUPPORTED_FEATURE for any experimental API not supported by that driver.